 Using the SLIDE IN and SLIDE OUT push button will operate these functions individually and should only be used in a condition where the automatic cycle fails to complete as a normal cycle.

-Figure 25.
+Figure 32.
 Tailgate Push Button Control Panel

 The operator must PUSH the button to the DOWN position until the function activates.
-Then operator can RELEASE the button.
 Operator may PUSH and HOLD the button if the function does not complete automatically.
 See the figure above.